johk06/nvim-cut-out/README.md

 Change or set an entry inside the `opts.assigners` or `opts.replacers` table to a function.

 ## Fully Supported Languages (PRs welcome)
+Fully supported means:
+- The language's variable reference syntax is handled (this matters mostly for languages that use sigils, like `$var` in the shell)
+- Assignments can be generated automatically
+    - If this cannot be done, the replacement will still be performed but you need to type the declaration yourself

 | Language | Assigning | Custom Replacer
 |----------|-----------|-
 | C        | Partially[^1]| No